Yowwowwow/sbyel-sbyeam/README.md

 # sbyel-sbyeam
 s-byel s-bye/am!!!!!!
 NOTE:
-This is still a work in progress.
+This is still a work in progress (or maybe not lol).
 However, it is uncertain whether this game will ever get another update after 2022 Jul 4 or not.

 How to Play & Information:
 A bunch of enemies are approaching and attacking you!
 Use the 8 spells that you have to defend yourself!